duiliuliu/logseq-plugin-milestone-1/README.md

 ## Usage
 1. Install plugin
 2. Fill in the plugin configuration, **must fill in `dateFormatter`**
-3. Input `/` command, select `milestone`
+3. Input `/` command, select `milestone` \ `milestones-page` \ `milestones-all`
-4. In milestones' sub-nodes, input time node
+4. milestone: Enter time nodes as sub-items within the "milestones" section.
+5. milestones-page: Pull information from various journals on the page to serve as milestones.
+6. milestones-all: Integrate steps 4 and 5 to create a comprehensive overview of milestones.

 ## Plugin configuration
 - dateFormatter: Refer to [moment](https://momentjs.com/docs/#/displaying/) fill in time format string, must match your notes' time format